 Gold resources within the greater Riverina-Mulline Project area have been defined at the Riverina, Riverina South, Silver Tongue, Forehand, Sunraysia and Lady Gladys deposits.
 The main Riverina deposit is one of the five advanced mining targets defined in the Company’s Definitive Feasibility Study.
 Its high proportion of oxide tonnes make it an attractive early source of open pit ore, with mining currently scheduled to commence in Q4 CY2020.
 There is an existing haulage road between Davyhurst and Riverina.

 Several additional advanced exploration targets are located within the area.

 The Riverina deposit occurs as a series of mineralised shears within a package of mafic and ultramafic volcanic and metasedimentary rocks.
-The mineralisation is well-defined over a strike of approximately 1.2 km and remains open along strike and at depth.
-OBM has reached agreement with the Riverina Station owners to remove a historical exclusion zone surrounding the homestead which opens an additional 1.0 km of strike extension to the south of the known mineralisation.
+The mineralisation is well-defined over a strike of approximately 1.2km and remains open along strike and at depth.
+The company intends to test below, and down-plunge of the historical Riverina underground workings as a potential source of future high-grade underground ore.

 RESOURCES & RESERVES

 The table below summarises the cumulative gold production from the project based on the available records;